 Before the Beverly Farmers’ Market was founded, the Food Project had established a small market selling their locally grown produce in Ellis Square on Cabot Street.
 The Food Project decided not to continue running this small market, making 2008 their final season.
 The Beverly Farmers’ Market began that next season in June of 2009, under the direction of Estelle Rand.
 We have grown from a four vendor market at Ellis Square to over 24 vendors at the beautiful Veterans Park.
 We welcome new vendors each year, especially new farmers with unique offerings and specialty crops, backyard gardeners, and food entrepreneurs who use locally sourced ingredients.
 We take pride in being an inclusive and well curated market for our vendors and our customers.

 Thank you for your interest in our market!
+Apply to our 2019 market season today!

 Do you want to know more about our policies for vendors?
 Our policies help keep vendors and shoppers safe while making sure that the market remains true to the mission of supporting local agriculture and increasing access to fresh, local food.